jakebrehm/demesstify/readme.md

 </h1>

 <p align="center">
-    <strong>demesstify</strong> is a Python library that allows for easy analyzing and visualizing of message conversations.
+    <strong>demesstify</strong> is a Python library that demystifies your messages and allows for easy analysis and visualization of conversations.
 </p>

 <hr/>